This Day In Writing History

 Declared unfit for military service during World War II, (though he supervised broadcasts to India for the BBC to help the war effort) Orwell had completed Animal Farm in 1944, but no publisher would touch it because the Soviet Union was a key member of the Allies.

 Nineteen Eighty-Four, published in 1949, was Orwell's last and greatest novel.
-Set in Oceania, formerly England, now a dystopic, totalitarian state of the distant future, it tells the story of Winston Smith, a civil servant who works in the propaganda division as a historical revisionist.
+Set in Oceania, formerly England, now a dystopic, totalitarian state in the distant future, it tells the story of Winston Smith, a civil servant who works in the propaganda division as a historical revisionist.

 Smith grows disillusioned with the regime and its pervasive surveillance and control of the people, so he decides to start a rebellion.
 The regime's leader is a mysterious figure known as Big Brother, and he's always watching.
 His face always appears on posters and monitor screens.